Skip to content

 Counting Calories After 60

-⚖️ Implementing Calorie Counting After 60
+Why Calorie Counting is Different After 60

 Standard formulas often fail older adults.
 A successful plan must account for muscle preservation (Sarcopenia) and metabolic shifts.